-The most sincere oaths of allegiance, the most moving of monuments and memorials, even the welcome but only temporary active participation in fighting the people's wars, cannot guarantee a shared destiny with those that dwell in the land.
-As Reuven, Gad and half Menashe painfully realize as they prepare to cross the Jordan and effectively weaken their links with the other tribes of Israel, spatial separation DOES matter and distance from the land IS decisive.
-The destiny of Israel, then as now, will be decided in Canaan, and only by settling in that land with the tribes of Israel can one share in that destiny in the most comprehensive and meaningful way.
+The most sincere oaths of allegiance, the most moving of monuments and memorials, even the welcome but only temporary active participation in fighting the people's wars, will not guarantee a shared destiny with those that dwell in the land.
+Only settling with them, only dwelling among them as one, will ensure an enduring relationship with the people of Israel and a true appreciation of Israel's mission.